 What does total cM under X DNA mean on Gedmatch?

-How to access detailed X DNA matching information on Gedmatch
+How to compare X-DNA on Gedmatch

-You can spot X DNA matches from your autosomal One-to-Many list, which is how many people arrive at X DNA matches on Gedmatch.
+You can find X DNA matches from your autosomal One-to-Many list, which is how many people arrive at X DNA matches on Gedmatch.
 However, the information contained on your One-to-Many results does not include detailed segment data about your X match.

 In order to see details about the X DNA that you share with your match, you will need to use the “One-to-One X DNA Comparison” tool.
 This tool can be accessed from your main Gedmatch dashboard under the “DNA Applications” section, as seen in the image below